Case Study: Managing DBS renewals

 Click to see a larger version

 Open the "DBS In Progress" Flow.
-In the first stage, click the Process button for each person in turn.
-In this example, Brenda's DBS renewal is ready to be started.
+In the first stage, click the Process button for each person.
+In this example, this person's DBS renewal is ready to be started.

 Click to see a larger version